CamaraLab/STvEA/examples/cytof_tutorial.md

 Clean CyTOF data
 ================

-Multiple articles reference the defualt Fluidigm CyTOF software randomizing counts by adding a value uniformly sampled from \[-1,0\].
+Multiple articles reference the default Fluidigm CyTOF software randomizing counts by adding a value uniformly sampled from \[-1,0\].
 Thus we take the ceiling of the CyTOF values and fit a negative binomial distribution.
 If this doesn't work, we can instead apply a standard arcsinh transformation.
 References: <https://doi.org/10.1002/cyto.a.23908>, <https://biosurf.org/cytof_data_scientist.html>

 ``` r
 # Fit negative binomial